 The WIAA elected to go along with Trump’s order, with a vote “affirming its compliance with federal directives that only students designated as females at birth will be allowed to participate in girls competitions,” according to a statement issued February 19.

-The executive order gives federal agencies the ability to withhold funding from athletic entities that are non-compliant with the order.
+The executive order gives federal agencies the ability to withhold funding from athletic entities who are non-compliant with the order.
 Some states, such as Maine, have refused the order and engaged in a back-and-forth with the White House about receiving federal funds.

 The WIAA, however, does not receive any federal or state funding, and operates solely on revenues derived from membership fees, ticket sales at state tournaments, and private donations.
-Because the WIAA is not a governmental body and doesn’t receive any federal or state funding, it is unclear why they felt it was necessary to comply with any guidance from Trump.
+Because the WIAA is not a governmental body, and doesn’t receive any federal or state funding, it is unclear why they felt it was necessary to comply with any guidance from Trump.

 When asked by Madison365 if the WIAA would issue similar guidance if the Trump administration were to say that athletes of different races should not compete against one another, a WIAA representative said they couldn’t say.

-“I can’t speculate about what steps the elected board might have to consider around future, hypothetical guidance,” Rusty Schultz, executive vice president of operations of the WIAA, said.
+“I can’t speculate about what steps the elected board might have to consider around future, hypothetical guidance,” Rusty Schultz, executive vice president of operations of the WIAA,

 The current ban pertains to girls sports only, according to statements released by the WIAA and the NCAA, who took similar action for collegiate sports.
 Fears of athletes born as boys gaining competitive advantage against girls in sports designated for girls have made national news and resulted in policy changes such as the one the WIAA announced last week.